Did You Know Menstrual Blood Might Help Treat Alzheimer's?

 The Discovery of Menstrual Stem Cells

-In 2007, scientists made a groundbreaking discovery that would reshape our understanding of menstrual blood's potential.
-They isolated a unique type of adult stem cell from menstrual blood, which they named Menstrual Stem Cells (MenSCs).
-These cells play a crucial role in rebuilding the uterine lining during the menstrual cycle and have shown remarkable properties that set them apart from other stem cell sources.
+In 2007, scientists made a groundbreaking discovery that would reshape our understanding of menstrual blood’s potential.
+They isolated a unique type of adult stem cell from menstrual blood, named Menstrual Stem Cells (MenSCs).

 Promising Results in Alzheimer's Research

-• Improved spatial learning and memory in the treated mice.
+• Improved spatial learning and memory

-How exactly MenSCs Work Against Alzheimer's
+How Do MenSCs Work Against Alzheimer’s?

-Beyond Alzheimer's: The Broader Potential of MenSCs
+Beyond Alzheimer’s: The Broader Healing Potential of MenSCs

 • Liver fibrosis and acute liver failure